OperatingSystemsAtNTU/OS-21-Spring-at-NTU/mp3.md

 Primary usage of this syscall is:
 1. If a program calls `thrdstop()`, after `ticks` ticks that this program consumes, switch to execute the `thrdstop_handler`.
-After you swtich to  `thrdstop_handler`  for the first time, you shouldn't swtich to it for the second time.
+After you switch to  `thrdstop_handler`  for the first time, you shouldn't switch to it for the second time.
 The effect of this syscall just for one time.
 2. Store the current program context according to `thrdstop_context_id`.
 `thrdstop_context_id` and return value will be described below.